Julie Daniels

 Penalty: 3 penalty points, £100 fine

 Just as with traffic signs, there are no excuses for not complying with traffic light signals, even in the moments of panic after witnessing a collision.
-However, the penalty for this offence doesn’t end at three penalty points, you could also be fined £100.
+The penalty for running a red light doesn’t end at three penalty points – you could also be fined £100.
+Remember, an amber light indicates that you should stop only if it’s safe to do so.
+If you are already past the line – or so close to it that braking could result in a collision – when an amber light shows, you shouldn’t attempt to stop your vehicle.

 Failing to comply with double white lines